woocommerce/woocommerce-admin/TESTING-INSTRUCTIONS.md

 ### Store Profiler and Product task - include Subscriptions #7734

-##### Feature: turned off

 1. Deactivate and delete `WooCommerce Payments` if you have it installed.
-2. Go to the step one of the store profiler and select `US` as the store `Country / Region`.
+2. Go to step one of the store profiler and select `US` as the store `Country / Region`.
-3. Go to the step three of the store profiler (`Product Types`).
+3. Go to step three of the store profiler (`Product Types`).
 4. Verify `Subscriptions` is shown as a paid extension (with a price chip).
 5. Check `Subscriptions` and continue with the OBW.
 6. Go back to the `Home` screen.
 Check that the task item `Add Subscriptions to my store` is visible in the setup task list.
 7. Press `Add my products` in the setup task list.
 8. Select `Start with a template`.
 Verify that the option `Subscription product` is not visible in the popup.

-##### Feature: turned on

-1. Install and activate this plugin to turn on the subscriptions inclusion -> https://gist.github.com/octaedro/455eb4c85887608c253249bad533ccb3
-2. Deactivate and delete `WooCommerce Payments` if you have it installed.
+9. Deactivate and delete `WooCommerce Payments`.
-3. Go to the step one of the store profiler and select `US` as the store `Country / Region`.
+10. Go to step one of the store profiler and select `US` as the store `Country / Region`.
-4. Go to the step three of the store profiler (`Product Types`).
+11. Go to step three of the store profiler (`Product Types`).
-5. Verify `Subscriptions` is shown as free (without a price chip).
+12. Verify `Subscriptions` is shown as free (without a price chip).
 Also, verify that the text

 ```
 The following extensions will be added to your site for free: WooCommerce Payments.
 An account is required to use this feature